newrelic/newrelic-java-micronaut-core/README.md

 ## Support

 New Relic has open-sourced this project.
-This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
 Issues and contributions should be reported to the project here on GitHub.

 We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.